-2. REGULATORY PROBLEM
+2. Regulatory Problem

-Standards A16 (Volume 1) and Standard 1.3.3 (Volume 2) of the Food Standards Code make provision for the appropriate use of approved processing aids in food manufacture.
+Standard 1.3.3 (Volume 2) of the Food Standards Code makes provision for the appropriate use of approved processing aids in food manufacture.
 A processing aid is a substance used in the processing of raw materials, foods or ingredients, to fulfil a technological purpose relating to treatment or processing, but does not perform a technological function in the final food.
 There is currently no permission for the use of glucose oxidase sourced from Aspergillus oryzae which carries a gene coding for a glucose oxidase isolated from Aspergillus niger.

-3. OBJECTIVE
+3. Objective

-The objective of this assessment is to determine whether to amend the Food Standards Code and permit the use of another source of the enzyme glucose oxidase.
-Such an amendment to the Food Standards Code will need to be consistent with the section 10 objectives of FSANZ Act.
+The objective of this application is to determine whether the food regulatory measures should be changed to approve the use of another source of the enzyme glucose oxidase.
+Any such an amendment to the Food Standards Code would need to be consistent with the section 10 objectives of FSANZ Act.
+FSANZ's primary objectives in developing and varying food standards (in descending priority order) are: